 Buy ENERGY STAR® to save you money!

 An ENERGY STAR certified clothes dryer uses 20% less energy, on average, than a standard model.
 Save twice by pairing it with an ENERGY STAR certified clothes washer!
+Clothes dryers that have earned the ENERGY STAR Most Efficient designation are the best of the best – they’ll save you more energy than standard models.
 Saving energy saves money and reduces your carbon footprint.

 - A sensor that shuts the dryer off as soon as clothes are dry.